priteshyadav444/instantShare/README.md

 # instantShare
-Share any File Forment .
+Share any File on Web .
+Send Link on Mail